What a "lifetime payout cap" actually means

 Once you're funded, the account doesn't close on a payout and doesn't shut down at any lifetime total.

-Every 3 payout cycles your account grows 25%, up to $250K.
 Keep 90%, paid in USDC every 7 days, typically under 24 hours after approval.
+The account stays open afterwards.

 One challenge, one split, no expiration date on the account you earned.